 Herbert B. Peterson, MD, FACOG

-Herbert B. Peterson, the William R. Kenan, Jr. Distinguished Professor, is the past chair of the Department of Maternal and Child Health at the UNC Gillings School of Global Public Health and is currently a professor in that Department as well as the Department of Obstetrics and Gynecology in the School of Medicine.
-Dr. Peterson’s research is at the interface of medicine and public health, and increasingly focuses on implementation science in global health.
+Herbert B. Peterson, the William R. Kenan, Jr. Distinguished Professor, is the past chair of the Department of Maternal and Child Health at the UNC Gillings School of Global Public Health and is currently a professor in that department as well as the Department of Obstetrics and Gynecology in the School of Medicine.
+Dr. Peterson’s research is at the interface of medicine and public health and increasingly focuses on the development and application of implementation science in global health, particularly its applied applications.

 Joumana Haidar, MBA